vmware-tanzu/velero/site/docs/master/install-overview.md

 ## Cloud provider

 The Velero client includes an `install` command to specify the settings for each supported cloud provider.
-You can install Velero for the included cloud providers using the following command:
+You can install Velero using the following command:

 ```bash
 velero install \